zkweb-framework/ZKWeb/ReleaseNotes/Roadmap.md

 	- Support publish to other platform
 		- Provide framework option
 		- Provide linux project creator and website publisher
+		- Support build and publish all in command line

 Undefined
 - Run all tests on macos